By Gregg Re, Catherine Herridge

 Published June 18, 2019

-On Monday, the State Department disclosed that it had identified "multiple security incidents" involving current or former employees' handling of Clinton's emails, and that 23 "violations" and seven "infractions" have been issued as part of the department's ongoing investigation.
+The State Department revealed Monday that it has identified "multiple security incidents" involving current or former employees' handling of Hillary Clinton's emails, and that 23 "violations" and seven "infractions" have been issued as part of the department's ongoing investigation.

 The information came in a letter to Iowa Republican Sen. Chuck Grassley, who is responsible for overseeing the security review.

-"To this point, the department has assessed culpability to 15 individuals, some of whom were culpable in multiple security incidents," Mary Elizabeth Taylor, the State Department's assistant secretary in the Bureau of Legislative Affairs, wrote to Grassley.
-"DS has issued 23 violations and seven infractions. ...
+"To this point, the Department has assessed culpability to 15 individuals, some of whom were culpable in multiple security incidents," Mary Elizabeth Taylor, the State Department's Assistant Secretary in the Bureau of Legislative Affairs, wrote to Grassley.
+"DS has issued 23 violations and 7 infractions incidents. ...
 This number will likely change as the review progresses."

 President Trump highlighted the finding in a tweet overnight, questioning whether Democrats would investigate and saying, "This is really big."

-The State Department, dubbing the matter "serious," said it expected to conclude its investigation by Sept.
+The State Department, calling the matter "serious," said it expected to conclude the investigation by Sept.
 1. The department acknowledged that the probe was unusually time-consuming.

 Clinton's private email use has remained in the spotlight, as the DOJ looks into potential misconduct in the handling of federal authorities' surveillance and intelligence operations in 2016.
-Then-FBI Director James Comey said in 2016 that Clinton's handling of classified information was "extremely careless" -- but that "no reasonable prosecutor" would bring charges.
+Then-FBI Director James Comey said in 2016 that Clinton's handling of classified information was "extremely careless" -- remarks that were watered down from their original draft -- but that "no reasonable prosecutor" would bring charges.

 The document release revealed numerous episodes in which the Clinton team either suspected it had been hacked or seemingly acknowledged that security measures had come up short.